Changing demands on companies as well as their engineering and production processes pose ever increasing challenges.

 The evaluation of existing production processes and the modernization of existing plants is the basis for future competitiveness.
 Targeted automation, the optimization of value-added processes, the continuous integration of existing employees and the use of data-based methods lead to a holistic view of engineering, production and organization.

-Targeted use of industrial robotics, image processing and automation enables intelligent, versatile and efficient production cells and systems.
-Simulations can be used to evaluate and optimize their design and their components already in the planning phase in order to counteract potential sources of error before implementation.
+Targeted use of industrial robotics, image processing and automation enables intelligent, changeable and efficient production cells and plants.

-The rapid further development of technologies, such as collaborative robotics, autonomous transport or machine-learning based image-processing systems, continuously changes the technical possibilities of production plants.
-Through conducting feasibility studies, concept development and functional prototype development, these can be evaluated in a company-specific manner and, if necessary, adapted and implemented.
+The rapid further development of technologies, such as collaborative robot systems, autonomous intralogistics systems or machine learning based image processing, are continuously changing the technical possibilities of production plants.
+By accompanying feasibility studies, developing implementation concepts or creating functional prototypes, these can be evaluated company-specific and, if necessary, adapted and implemented.

-Production Optimization within the context of lean and six sigma aims at an increase in efficiency and quality as well as reducing lead time.
-In this context, both analytical methods for process optimization can be applied and corresponding competencies can be transferred to the company through employee training.
+Production optimization in the context of Lean and Six Sigma methods aim at increasing efficiency and quality as well as reducing lead time.
+In this context, both analytical methods for process optimization can be used and corresponding competencies can be transferred to the company through employee training.

-A sustainable transformation is only possible if the individual employee and the entire organization also support this change.
-With the help of qualitative research methods, company-specific challenges are examined in detail, appropriate success factors are developed, and the findings are translated into implementation recommendations.
+A sustainable transformation is only possible if individual employees as well as the entire organization also support this change.
+Company-specific challenges are examined in detail, corresponding success factors are developed and the findings are translated into implementation recommendations.
 A special focus is placed on the continuous integration and further training of existing employees, individual knowledge and competence management, and making the company more attractive for employees.

 The latest assistance systems in engineering and production – such as those based on projections or virtual and augmented reality – can provide employees with individual support and thus enhance the qualitative value of their work.